 If you are going to hang the Christmas lights from the roof you can either hang them from the gutters if you have them or you could hang the lights directly from the roof if you do not have gutters.
 If you wanted to hang the lights from the roof and you do not have gutters on your home, you could then nail small nails into the face place of the soffit or on the edge of the roof line.

-If you do not think you have the strength or skill set to hang Christmas lights yourself you could always hire a local service to hang them for you.
+If you do not think you have the strength or skill set to hang Christmas lights yourself you could always hire a Christmas light installer to hang them for you.

 How to Install Christmas Lights Icicles On Gutters